 Operating instructions must be furnished and must be left in a prominent position near the appliance for the use of the consumer.

-SA MPLE QUESTION

-Ga s piping inside any building must not be installed in or through $a(n)$ ·
+SAMPLE QUESTION Gas piping in any building must not be installed in or through a.
+A. Chimney B. Gas vent C. Air duct D. All of the above Answer: D

-A A. Chimney

-I B. Gas vent

-(C. Air duct

-I D. All of the above

-Answer: D

-Venting
+5. Venting